 Authorized ran a close second to Notnowcato in a controversial running of the Gr.1 Eclipse Stakes on his next start, then took revenge on his Sandown conqueror by winning the Gr.1 Juddmonte International with top Ballydoyle colts Dylan Thomas and Duke Of Marmalade also in arrears.

 Authorized was retired to Dalham Hall Stud in Newmarket and really made a mark as a sire in 2013 when his daughters Seal Of Approval and Ambivalent, and his son Complacent, became winners at Group One level.
-Now based at Haras du Logis in France, he is the sire of four Group One winners.
+Now based at Haras du Logis in France, he is the sire of five Group One winners on the Flat alongside a number of top-class performers over jumps led by the hugely popular Grand National winner Tiger Roll.